How They're Made: Sola Cubes by Usagi No Nedoko - tortoise general store

 Processing

-The solidified cube is removed from the autoclave, and cut into a 4cm square size using tools, which then plane the sides of the cube to make them smooth.
+The solidified cube is removed from the autoclave and cut into a 4cm square using tools, which then planes the sides of the cube to make them smooth.

 Polishing